 to demonstrate the great diversity of the nature of the Tian Shan mountain system (which is mostly within Kyrgyzstan), from desert to glaciated landscapes;

-to show the influences of crop cultivation, irrigation, pasturing and specific water/river management and the ecological problems caused by these effects;
+to show the influences of crop irrigation, pasturing and specific water/river management and the ecological problems caused by these effects;

 to discuss the influence of current climate change and its mitigation in relation to the rational use of soil and ecosystems to maintain soil health and achieve sustainable development of human-made ecosystems.